-- 18:00-20:00 GMT every Wednesday (for the GHHM UK course), and - 16:00 to 18:00 IST every Thursday (for the GHHM SA course)
+- 18:00-20:00 GMT every Wednesday (for the GHHM UK course) - 16:00 to 18:00 IST every Thursday (for the GHHM SA course)

-You are required to spare approximately two hours every week for the lectures.
-In addition, there are weekly quizzes and fortnightly group activities that you must complete before the given deadlines.
-In a usual week throughout the 10-months course year, we recommend that students commit 6-8 hours a week, which includes the 2-hour seminars, online activity, and self-directed learning.
+You are required to dedicate approximately two hours and a half every week for the synchronous activity i.e. lectures.
+In addition, there is asynchronous learning comprising weekly quizzes and fortnightly group activities that you must complete before the given deadlines.
+In a usual week throughout the 10-month course year, we recommend that students commit 6-8 hours a week, which includes the 2-hour seminars, online activity, and self-directed learning.
+However, the student workload is higher when attending the minimum 12 hours parasitology laboratory training; additional half-day teaching days (on Saturdays; 5 hours, at least 3 times a year); and two-days Revision Weekend (16 hours) in the weeks of the final preparation for the DT-M&H examination.

-However, the student workload is higher when attending the minimum 12 hours parasitology laboratory training; additional teaching sessions on Saturdays (5 Hours); and two-days Revision Weekend (16 hours) in the weeks of the final preparation for the DTM&H examination.
 A typical week during the course would look similar to the following:

-- Monday: prepare Weekly quiz in advance of the weekly seminar (Wednesday or Thursday); check the GHHM online platform for materials: there will be two weekly activities: video lectures or case discussion. - Wednesday 18:00-20:00 GMT or
+- Monday: prepare Weekly quiz in advance of the weekly seminar (Wednesday or Thursday); check the GHHM online platform for materials: there will be two weekly activities: video lectures or case discussion. - Wednesday 18:00-20:00 GMT or Thursday 16:00-20:00 IST: webinar, Quiz answers are released and discussed live, with opportunities to ask questions.

-- Thursday 16:00-20:00 IST: webinar, Quiz answers released and discussed. - Throughout the week: Review online materials.
-Video lectures will often be in 3-4 segments with a short activity between each part or extra reading material.
+Throughout the week: Review online materials.
+Video lectures will often be in 3-4 segments with a short activity between each part, extra reading material, preparations for exam questions or answer writing.
 The course's modular structure means that many of the online videos are essential viewing to help prepare for upcoming seminars.